cueltschey/dijkstra-implementation/README.md

 > git clone https://github.com/cueltschey/dijkstra-implementation

-then run the main cpp function. the graph is made  using a .txt file (an example is included) run make to compile using the makefile
+then run the main cpp function. the graph is generated randomly so that the graph is diffecernt each time. note that there are restrictions on what vertexes can be linked, based on their number.
+To change the size of the graph put a different number in the MinHeap constructor.